-The programme supports the approximation of Israeli legislation to EU norms and standards with a view to facilitating and improving co-operation and paves the way to the participation in EU Programmes.
-Discussions with the Israeli authorities show that their main indicative priority areas are agriculture, environment, energy, transport, social affairs, health, consumer protection and public service.
+The Action Programme supports the approximation of Israeli legislation to EU norms and standards with a view to facilitating and improving co-operation and paves the way to the participation in EU Programmes.
+Discussions with the Israeli authorities show that their main indicative priority areas are agriculture, consumer protection, energy, environment, health, justice, public service, social and legal affairs, telecommunications, and transport.
 Final identification of specific areas and actions will be in line with the priorities agreed within the EU-Israel Action Plan.